ebubevick/static-website-using-azure-vm-and-frontDoor/README.md

 ### Conclusion

-- Challenges faced: DNS propagation.
+- Challenge faced: DNS propagation.
 - Successfully created an externally accessible static website using an Azure Virtual Machine with Apache, cloned a repository to replace the default page, and set up Azure Front Door for better traffic management.